Mountrussell Loop For Mountain Biking

 Follow the Brown waymarkers all the way to Waypoint 3 where you begin the inward leg of the Loop and eventually pick up the Green waymarkers that lead you back to the car park.
 Along the way you will pass Waypoint 2 where you can take a shortcut back to the car park by going left up the hill to pick up the inward leg of the Loop.

 Overall, Mountrussell Loop is the 14th most popular mountain bike trail of all 14 mountain biking rides in Ireland.
-Several of the better mountain bike trails are nearby Mountrussell Loop including Ballyhoura Mountain Bike Centre, Greenwood Loop, Garrane Loop, Streamhill Loop and Castlepook Loop.
+Several of the better mountain bike trails are nearby Mountrussell Loop including Garrane Loop, Ballyhoura Mountain Bike Centre, Greenwood Loop, Castlepook Loop and Streamhill Loop.